 by Melissa LaScaleia

-The festival will consist of over one hundred artists displaying their crafts for sale and for view in a variety of mediums: jewelry set with precious gem stones, paintings in any medium like oil and watercolor, sketches, photography, sculpture, woodwork, metal work, fabric arts, and more.
+The festival will consist of over one hundred artists displaying their crafts for sale and for view in a variety of mediums: jewelry set with precious gem stones; paintings in oil and watercolor; sketches; photography; sculpture; woodwork; metal work; fabric arts; and more.

 The artists and their works will be on display to the public for the duration of the festival, Friday, September 27, through Sunday, September 29, throughout Atalaya— a partly open-aired, castle-like structure overlooking the ocean, which was the winter home of Archer and Anna Hyatt Huntington.

 Atalaya is an historic home and an architectural delight.
 It was built as a giant rectangle; the outer periphery contains individual rooms that surround a series of interior courtyards.
 Each room showcases one or two artist’s works, and the interior courtyards contain many more.